Help coping with bereavement

-Losing someone close to you is always traumatic - and it can be very difficult to focus on practical issues when you are grieving.
-Here are some links to advice and information to guide you through this difficult time.
+Losing someone close to you is always traumatic - here are some links to advice and information to guide you through this difficult time.

 After a death - what you should do

 Useful information from the Citizens Advice Bureau.

 Information about your rights and responsibilities from Directgov.

 This is a legal requirement within five days of a death.
 Find out how and where you should register.